keymanapp/keyman/mac/README.md

 2. Open **keyman/mac/KeymanEngine4Mac/KeymanEngine4Mac.xcodeproj**
 3. Build the project: Product > Build (or Cmd-B)
 4. Open **keyman/mac/Keyman4MacIM/Keyman4MacIM.xcodeproj**
+5. If you do not have signing credentials from the core development team, disable code signing in Xcode.
-5. Open the Project Navigator: View > Navigators > Show Project Navigator (Cmd-1)
+    1. Open the Project Navigator: View > Navigators > Show Project Navigator (Cmd-1)
+    2. Select Keyman4MacIM and click Build Settings
-6. Select Keyman4MacIM.
-Click Build Settings, scroll down to the Signing section and change Code Signing Identity to Don't Code Sign.
-    * This will modify **Keyman4MacIM.xcodeproj**.
+    3. In the Signing section, change Code Signing Identity to Don't Code Sign.
+This will modify **Keyman4MacIM.xcodeproj**.
 Do not commit the change.
-7. Build the project.
+6. Build the project.
 Refer to [Running Keyman](#running-keyman) on how to install the app.

-### Sample Projects
+### Testing
-Not yet available on Mac...
+The Keyman4Mac project builds a test-bed app that can be used to test keyboards without installing the input method.
+It can also be used as reference for the usage of Keyman Engine.

+Keyman4Mac tests are run using `./build.sh -test -no-codesign`.